 We’ve built our platform from our explorations of Lisbon’s hidden charms and unspoiled places.
-We started as a blog, and now have an app and a marketplace for tours and experiences around Lisbon and beyond, all run and written by people who call this country home.
+We started as a blog, and have expanded to do restaurant and bar reviews, event listings and news — all run and written by people who call this country home.

 Along the way, we continue meeting people who are true originals in the areas of art, design, literature, gastronomy, sport, commerce, and, yes, even fortune-telling.
 This is a chronicle of these people and places and your link to them.

 If you want to reach expats, immigrants, smart travelers, and English-speaking Portuguese, contact us.
 They all know us.